home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 If you're running full Home Assistant with supervisor, you will be presented with a dialog that asks if you want to use the Z-Wave JS Supervisor add-on.
 You **must** uncheck this box if you are running the Z-Wave JS server in any manner other than the official Z-Wave JS add-on, including using Z-Wave JS UI add-on.

-If you're not running the supervisor or you've unchecked the above-mentioned box, you will be asked to enter a websocket URL (defaults to ws://localhost:3000).
+If you're not running the supervisor or you've unchecked the above-mentioned box, you will be asked to enter a WebSocket URL (defaults to ws://localhost:3000).
 It is very important that you fill in the correct (Docker) IP/hostname here.
 For example for the Z-Wave JS UI add-on this is `ws://a0d7b954-zwavejs2mqtt:3000`.

 ## Frequently Asked Questions